chhantyal/PrayForNepal/README.md

 GlobalGiving               | [Nepal Earthquake Relief Fund](http://www.globalgiving.org/projects/nepal-earthquake-relief-fund/)

-If you know other organizations which are not included on this list, please let us know [here](https://github.com/chhantyal/PreyForNepal/issues/1)
+If you know any other organizations which are not included on this list, please let us know [here](https://github.com/chhantyal/PreyForNepal/issues/1)